 Items such as laptops, tablets, games consoles, cameras and golf clubs all fall under this category.
-See the gadget and leisure equipment page for further details.

 Personal possessions such as clothing, can be covered under our touring caravan insurance policy but it’s worth checking if your home insurance policy already covers you to take these on your caravanning trips before paying for cover with us.

 What do you estimate your caravan equipment to be worth?
 Have we missed any items off the list below?